Progress D-27: Design and development

 The D-27's three-shaft gas turbine engine has an axial low-pressure compressor, a mixed-flow high-pressure compressor, an annular combustion chamber, a single-stage high-pressure turbine, and a single-stage low-pressure turbine.
 The SV-27 contra-rotating propfan, provided by SPE Aerosila, is driven by a four-stage turbine via a shaft connected to a planetary reduction gear which incorporates a thrust meter.
 The eight-bladed front propeller receives most of the engine power output and provides most of the thrust, while the back propeller has only six blades.
 The propellers rotate at 1,000 revolutions per minute (rpm) at takeoff and 850 rpm at cruise.
 The engine has an overall thermal efficiency of 37 percent.

 On December 23, 2005, Antonov announced that the An-70-100 was awarded a noise certificate stating that the D-27-powered aircraft met Stage 3 noise regulations, which permitted international airlines to fly the aircraft unrestricted.
 In response to the US Stage 4 civil noise regulations adopted in 2006, the engine was modified in 2007 to reduce noise by increasing the separation between the front and back propellers.
 A further noise-related change in propeller spacing was made in 2010–2012, resulting in a 50-percent increase in separation from 600 to 900 mm.

 The Ukrainian armed forces accepted the An-70 with D-27 engines into army service on January 19, 2015.

 On September 3, 2019, the Russian navy decided to order Beriev A-42 amphibious aircraft, the development of which had been suspended in 1993.
-The aircraft would probably use two D-27 propfans as the powerplant.
+The expectation was that the aircraft would probably use two D-27 propfans as the powerplant.
 The initial order was for three aircraft, but no timeline was announced.
+Regardless, the Motor Sich engine manufacturing plant in Zaporizhzhia was destroyed by Russian forces in late May 2022 following the 2022 Russian invasion of Ukraine.